Ben-Brady/tempered/README.md

   - Each template is it's own components and can call other components
 - **Layouts**
   - Templates can inherit layouts, based on jinja2's implementation
-- **Codegen**
-  - The native python out has the choice between being built in memeory or to a static file
 - **Type Checked**
   - The compiled components can be checked by static analysers such as mypy
 - **Intelisense**
   - Components have intelisense support
-- **HTMX Support**
-  - Designed to used with HTMX

 ## Example